mauritius work permit

 Mauritius Work Permit Requirements

 • Copies of press advertisement and outcome of selection exercise.
-Advertisements in newspapers should be of at least A6 size.

 • Latest CSG Receipt with list of local workers registered with NPF.